npruehs/ue4-rts/Documents/Manual/UserInterface.md

 1. In your player controller, set the building cursor reference.

+### Construction UI

+1. Use Get Constructible Building Classes of a selected builder to create buttons for your construction options (e.g. whenever the player controller raises OnSelectionChanged).
+1. Call BeginBuildingPlacement of your player controller whenever one of these buttons is clicked.

 ### Construction Progress Bars

 1. In your HUD, set AlwaysShowConstructionProgressBars, ShowHoverConstructionProgressBars, ShowSelectionConstructionProgressBars and ShowHotkeyConstructionProgressBars as desired.